 The Columbia Gorge Community College Library is open to the public.
 Wasco and Hood River county residents can use their public library cards to borrow items directly from the college library.
-Washington residents have several options for borrowing materials and should contact the library for details.
 Items can be returned at either CGCC library location or at any branch of the Wasco or Hood River county libraries.
 For more information contact the library at (541) 506-6081.